alhernandez1593/URL-Shortener/README.md

 ### Run the local server ####

-14. Run the server -> `foreman start -f Procfile.dev` (this will run servers for both Rails and Angular 5 apps)
+1. Run the server -> `rails s`

+2. Use Postman or curl to call endpoints, Postman info in [here](https://www.getpostman.com/)

 ### Run tests: ###